 Outdoor camera/outdoor security camera: Security cameras that provide outdoor surveillance-monitoring and record activity and send notifications of movement, potential breaches, and intrusions.

-Panel: Also control panel; the hub of a home security system that allows users to control the entire system from one intuitive dashboard, including arming/disarming alarms, lights, and locks, for example.
+Panel: Also control panel; the central monitoring station of a home security system that allows users to manage the entire system from one intuitive dashboard, including arming/disarming alarms, lights, and locks, for example.

-Panic pendant: A small, portable, remote device designed to transmit a signal from any location within range of the alarm system so the user can receive help and assistance during an emergency situation.
+Panic pendant: A small, portable, remote device designed to transmit a signal from any location within range of the security system so the user can receive help and assistance during an emergency situation.

 Phone security: Simple measures users can take to ensure the security of the data on their phone such as using a screen lock, installing a security app, turning off tracking when not necessary, and avoiding the installation of apps that require several pieces of personal information.